Hdoc1509/hrc/packages/button/README.md

 ## CSS classes

+`.button`

+The base styles for the button

+---

+`.button--small`

+Styles for small variant

+---

+`.button--large`

+Styles for large variant

+---

+`.button--outline`

+Styles for outline variant

+---

+`.button--text`

+Styles for text variant

+---

 `.button--primary`

-The primary styles for the button
+Styles for the primary variant

 ---

 `.button--secondary`

-The secondary styles for the button
+Styles for the secondary variant

 ---

 `.button--danger`

-The danger styles for the button

----

-`.button--small`

-The small styles for the button

----

-`.button--large`

-The large styles for the button
+Styles for the danger variant

 ## Customization